Spacecraft Non-Destructive Testing

 By examining the layers which attach the tiles to the orbiter, NASA can determine which tiles to replace, and which tiles are still in good working order.

-NASA is also looking at using the terahertz system for determining the health of ultra-high pressure gas tanks used for attitude adjustment rockets.
-These tanks are wrapped in Kevlar fiber and a rupture would cause the loss of the orbiter.
+NASA is also looking at using Luna's terahertz system for determining the health of ultra-high pressure gas tanks used for attitude adjustment rockets.
+These tanks are wrapped in Kevlar fiber, and a rupture would cause the loss of the orbiter.
 Terahertz imaging is able to detect broken fibers in the pressure mantle, allowing the integrity of the tank to be determined.

 Typical Product Configuration: